Mexican Drug Cartels Now Menace Social Media

 It was a false alarm.

-"If you tweet false information about violent episodes, I think first we have to discern your intent — is it malicious intent or did you just retweet information you saw elsewhere?" said Javier Garza, the newspaper editor.
+"If you tweet false information about violent episodes, I think first we have to discern your intent — is it malicious intent or did you just retweet information you saw elsewhere?" says Garza, the newspaper editor.

 This Wednesday, authorities dropped the charges against the two and they walked out of jail to jubilant supporters.
 The Veracruz state legislature is now expected to create a new offense for bloggers who "disturb the peace."